kylegwilliam/byu-cs324/lab-shell-pipeline/README.md

    - Close any open file descriptors that are exclusively for use by the child processes.

-The processes for all commands in a pipeline should be in the same progress group, and that group is different than that of the parent (i.e., the shell).
+The processes for all commands in a pipeline should be in the same process group, and that group is different than that of the parent (i.e., the shell).
 The group ID for commands in a pipeline should be the process ID of the first command in the pipeline.
 Thus, for each command, after `fork()` is called, the